In George Orwell’s Animal Farm, Mollie is a horse who yearns for human attention and never feels at home after the Rebellion.

 Her character signifies the Russian bourgeoisie, highlighting the discomfort and threat felt by this societal class during the communist revolution.

-Mollie continues to crave the luxuries of her former life, reflecting the bourgeoisie’s resistance to the upheavals brought about by the revolution.
+Mollie continues to crave the luxuries of her former life, reflecting the bourgeoisie’s resistance to the revolution’s upheavals.

 Mollie embodies those who were resistant to change and nostalgic for the old societal hierarchy and norms.